spikeydragoon/Cross-Ark-Chat/README.md

 * `SendChatToDiscord`: tells the bot to send messages to discord or not.
 If `true` messages will send as normal. if `false` you will have to use the `PrefixToSendToDiscord` to send messages to discord.

+* `UsePlayerCountChannelUpdater`: tells the bot to update channel discription with the online play count or not. `true` to use the count updater.

 * `SupportPrefix`: is the prefix that will be used if UseSupportPrefix is true.
 This prefix must be typed before the messaage to send the message to the support channel.
 Example /help my dinos are stuck.

 * `PrefixToSendToDiscord`: is the prefix that will be used if `SendChatToDiscord` is `false`.
 Example /discord hello.